theseniordads/monomental/DOCS/README.md

 However, it turned out to be just a couple of typos in our code that caused both, so it was actually easy to fix!

+### "Prodigy Tribute" aka "Smack My Bitch Up" screen
+Ran first time!
+To be honest, this was quite a simple screen, so we weren't expecting any major problems here.

 # MORE TO COME!